Creating Data Enabled Culture

 IT & Ops Data with Snowflake Part III

-Gain Oversight of your Asset Inventory with Snowflake Welcome to Part III of my mini blog series on being data driven with Snowflake.
+Welcome to Part III of my mini blog series on being data driven with Snowflake.
 This post will be solely dedicated to how an organization can leverage a platform like Snowflake to improve their asset and inventory controls.
 Both Part I and Part II can be viewed with those links if you haven’t read them yet.
 This post will focus on end user devices for the most part and not networking hardware, application catalogs, servers, and so forth.
+The concepts in this post could be applied to those things though.

 IT & Ops Data with Snowflake Part II

-Working with Data in Snowflake Welcome to Part II of my miniseries blog around Snowflake with IT & Ops Data.
+Welcome to Part II of my miniseries blog around Snowflake with IT & Ops Data.
 If you have not read Part I, you may click that link to read it first.
 Data has always been very important, and Snowflake just makes using the data a ton easier than we have ever had before.
 This post will focus on some basic ways one can work with data with in Snowflake.
+For this blog I will be focusing on JSON data stored in Snowflake columns.
+JSON documents are very common all over tech.
+Especially in things like REST APIs, so if you haven’t worked with JSON you will work with JSON data most likely at some point.

 IT & Ops Data with Snowflake Part I

-Be Data Driven in IT/Ops with Snowflake Technology changes very fast, and it keeps getting bigger and more complex.
+Technology changes very fast, and it keeps getting bigger and more complex.
 We have so many systems these days, our systems have systems.
 It doesn’t have to be complex and daunting to get reliable, and up-to-date data.
 Getting accurate data, while getting it fast, is key to developing data driven strategies.
 We no longer have to live in the constraints of capacity, limited storage, and limited scalability.
+With the power and scale of the cloud, you can now simply just ship all of your IT/Ops data to a centralized location and share it among your teams.